-- A. Protect shoreline jurisdiction by ensuring that surface water quality and quantity regulations are administered by the city. - B. Prevent impacts to water quality and stormwater quantity that would result in net loss of shoreline ecological function, significant impacts to aesthetic qualities, or recreational opportunities.
+- 1. Protect shoreline jurisdiction by ensuring that surface water quality and quantity regulations are administered by the city. - 2.
+Prevent impacts to water quality and stormwater quantity that would result in net loss of shoreline ecological function, significant impacts to aesthetic qualities, or recreational opportunities.

-1. All development in shoreline jurisdiction shall comply with the appropriate requirements of the SMP and the latest version of the Ecology Stormwater Management Manual for the Puget Sound Basin as adopted.
+1. All development in shoreline jurisdiction shall comply with the appropriate requirements of the SMP and the applicable city stormwater management programs and regulations..